 However, not all attempts at humor should be viewed as bullying.

 Sometimes people use humor as a way of expressing interest or attempting to break social awkwardness.

-Shortsighted individuals miss the point that introverts may view any humorous communication reserved for family and close friends as a personal attack.
+Shortsighted individuals miss that introverts may view any humorous communication reserved for family and close friends as a personal attack.

-Many introverts will become silent because such unexpected incivility is a surprise, particularly when it is unprovoked.
+Many introverts will become silent because such unexpected incivility is a surprise, mainly when it is unprovoked.

 That is especially true for introverts.